Bioconductor/packagebuilder/documentation/Troubleshooting.md

 # Determining if the SPB is stuck

-If you are working with a particular package you may already suspect that the SPB is stuck because you are awaiting a build report and it has not shown up.
+ps aux | grep pkgbuildIf you are working with a particular package you may already suspect that the SPB is stuck because you are awaiting a build report and it has not shown up.